TrySpace/GPT-Helper/README.md

 npm install
 ```

-## Run:
+## Running the App:

-You will need to setup a .env file in the client directory.
-Make sure the file is named `.env` and nothing else.
+To run the app, you will need to set up a file called `.env` the root directory.
-`something.env` will not work.

 ```bash
 REACT_APP_OPENAI_KEY=yourkey